Tokyo Olympics digest: Novak Djokovic leaves Games empty-handed again | DW | 31.07.2021

-Injury has forced world tennis number one Novak Djokovic out of the Olympics ahead of Saturday's mixed doubles bronze medal match.
+Injury has forced world tennis No. 1 Novak Djokovic out of the Olympics ahead of Saturday's mixed doubles bronze medal match.
 He had earlier lost his singles bronze medal match.
 Get the latest in DW's digest.

-World tennis number one Novak Djokovic has left the Olympics empty-handed for a third-straight Games after a shoulder injury forced him out of Saturday's mixed doubles bronze medal match.
+World tennis No. 1 Novak Djokovic has left the Olympics empty-handed for a third-straight Games after a shoulder injury forced him out of Saturday's mixed doubles bronze medal match.

 The Serbian, who earlier lost to Spain's Pablo Carreno Busta in the singles bronze medal match in which he threw his racket into the stands and smashed another, has failed to earn a place on the podium at the London, Rio and now Tokyo Olympics.